 And finally, when business slows down cutting back on employee hours is a necessary evil.
 This can be ESPECIALLY painful if you’ve worked hard to achieve a healthy workplace culture and have reliable staff that feel like family.
 While layoffs are often inevitable, you can soften the blow by helping them find odd jobs with other small businesses that may still need help, just not the expense of a full-time employee.

-This helps lessen the hardship on your employees and keeps the goodwill strong so that they will (hopefully) be willing to return once you’re back on your feet.
+This helps lessen the hardship on your employees and keeps the goodwill strong so that they will (hopefully) be happy to return once you’re back on your feet.

 2020 Recession Strategy #3: Protect Cash Flow